botui/botui/README.md

 🚨 **Note**

-This `v2` branch has some major breaking changes.
+The new version has some major breaking changes.
 I suggest you use a specific version instead of using the `latest` tag.

 ## Installation